ryanio/discord-nft-embed-bot/README.md

 - Listed for
 - Highest offer

-You can add properties of the specific nft by formatting `asset.traits` and adding to the `fields` array.
+You can add specific properties of the nft by formatting `asset.traits` and adding to the `fields` array.

 ## Setup

 ### Env

-Please define these env variables for the repostitory to work as intended.
+Please define these env variables for the repository to work as intended.

 #### APIs